zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

 Creating schema
 ---------------

-Let's get started by import DataJoint and creating a new schema to define tables in.
+Let's get started by importing DataJoint and creating a new schema to define tables in.
 Open up an interactive Python console and import ``datajoint``:

 .. code-block:: python